gsirhc/NodeWebcamServer/README.md

 resolution, capturing an image to a file can take upwards of 5 seconds.

 ## Using the Website
-NWS comes bundled web server to access NWS from any browser.
+NWS contains a bundled web server to access NWS from any browser.
 By default, the web pages can be accessed from http://your_ip_address:8080.

 The top menu contains the following links:

 * **Image Only**: This will load just the image in your browser.
-Note, the linked url is useful if you'd like to directly reference the image from another site
+Note, the linked url is useful if you'd like to directly reference the image from another site.
 * **Get Latest**: Will retrieve the latest image from the camera and, if using FTP, will send the image to the FTP server.
 * **Time Lapse**: Only visible if EnableTimelapse is true.
 Provides a dropdown to access the webcam timelapse:
    * **Full**: Displays the full timelapse depending on your CaptureIntervalSeconds setting.
+Note, that if your interval is low, it may take a while to download all the images (for example, 5 minute interval yields 288 images per day)
    * **Reduce Half**: Displays every other image of the timelapse.
 Useful for slow connections or to speed up the timelapse x2
    * **Reduce Third**: Displays every 3rd image of the timelapse.
-Useful for slow connections or to speed up the timelapse x3
+Useful for really slow connections or to speed up the timelapse x3
    * **Reduce Quarter**: Displays every 4th image of the timelapse.
-Useful for slow connections or to speed up the timelapse x4
+Useful for really really slow connections or to speed up the timelapse x4
 * **Help**: Links to this README file.

 ### Technical Website Details
 The NWS website provides a pretty vinella look at feel however it does use [Bootstrap](http://www.getbootstrap.com) which requires Javascript.
 This is to make the site responsive so that it works in any browser or device, big or small.
 If you wish to disable Javascript, then simply connect to http://your_ip_address:8080/image and avoid using the built-in site all together.

 ### Security
 Securing NWS is your responsibility.
 If you open the web port to the internet, you assume any and all responsibilty